coryjamescrook/templater/README.md

 cd /your/repo/dir/here

 # create a new project from a template
-templater -t template-name -o /path/to/new/project-dir
+./templater -t template-name -o /path/to/new/project-dir
 ```

 This will prompt you to enter your template variable values as configured in your `template.yaml` file and create your new project.